alsoicode/django-maintenancemode-2/README.md

 Patterns to ignore are registered as an inline model for each maintenance record.
 Patterns are defined exactly the same way you write Django URLs normally.

-## Testing
+## Testing and Sample Application
-A test application is included "testproject" which also contains tests you can run via `python manage.py test` from the `testproject` directory.
+A "testproject" application is included which also contains unit and functional tests you can run via `python manage.py test` from the `testproject` directory.

+The admin username/password is: admin

+There are only two views in the testproject:
+- /
+- ignored-page

+To see `maintenancemode` in action, log into Django admin, and set the maintenance mode to true.
+Log out, then visit the home page and instead, you'll be greeted with the maintenance page.

+To have `maintenancemode` ignore the "ignnored-page" view, simply add it's url pattern to the Ignored URLs as:

+    /ignored-page

+Now you should be able to visit the `/ignored-page` view regardless of the maintenancemode status.
+This is useful for contact or help pages that you still want people to be able to access while you're working on other parts of the site.

-## Database migrations
+### Database migrations
 Legacy support for South migrations is supported, otherwise `manage.py syncdb` should add the necessary tables.